-Research at Southern Cross University
+Research @ Southern Cross University

 Southern Cross University aims to create research and research training that has global and regional impact and relevance.
 The University's research centres and clusters are focused on creating knowledge in our areas of research strength including, environmental sciences, plant sciences, geoscience, forestry, gambling research, marine science, business, education and tourism.

-The Research Training Unit provides leadership and support to research candidates to enable them to achieve their goals.
-The Unit works to provide quality assurance across the complete academic cycle of a postgraduate research candidate - from recruitment, to supervision, to supported candidate progress, through to examination.
+The Graduate School provides leadership and support to research candidates to enable them to achieve their goals.
+The school works to provide quality assurance across the complete academic cycle of a postgraduate research candidate - from recruitment, to supervision, to supported candidate progress, through to examination.

-The Division also administers policies and rules as they relate to research through the Research Committee and for research training through the Higher Degrees Research Committee (HDRC).
+Research@SCU also administers policies and rules as they relate to research through the Research Committee and for research training through the Higher Degrees Research Committee (HDRC).